bohdanzdorov/VirtualTeleportServer/README.md

 ### Features
 - Socket.IO based room lifecycle with automatic cleanup when the last user leaves.
 - Tracks user avatars (appearance, transforms, visibility) and streams updates to everyone in the room.
-- Maintains shared virtual TV state (link, visibility, webcam occupancy) in memory per room.
+- Maintains shared virtual TV state (link, visibility) in memory per room.
 - Issues Agora RTC tokens on demand via `/rtc-token` to keep browser sessions authenticated.
 - Enforces CORS restrictions based on configuration to limit access to trusted frontends.